edwardtanguay/excelvba22/README.md

 - for basic VBA interactivity, in the worksheet *Main*, try all the buttons
 - for singular/plural class code, in the VBA code (F11), open the module *DataPersons* and in *TestPluralClass()* click F5
+	- this reads the data from the DataPersons worksheet and builds a collection of objects, then iterates through it and writes the data out to a text file in the directory where the Excel file is

 **How to use main.xlsm for a new project:**